-The application process consists of four main steps that take roughly 30-minutes to complete from start to finish.
+The application consists of four main steps that take roughly 30-minutes to complete from start to finish.

-At this point, your parent’s policy will be active.
+After this, your parent’s policy will be active.

 Payment schedules can either be billed annually, semi-annually, quarterly, or monthly.
 Monthly billing is the most common.

 a.
-Burial Insurance for parents is easy to obtain but the parent must be a part of the application process.
+Burial insurance for parents is easy to obtain, but the parent must be a part of the application process.

 b.
-To lock in the best possible rate it is important to take action sooner rather than later as changes in health often come without warning.
+To lock in the best possible rate, it is important to take action sooner rather than later, as changes in health often come without warning.

 c.
 The application process is simple to complete and will give you and your family financial peace of mind.